-- (2) These plans consist of our 2006 Stock Plan and our 2001 Stock Plan.
+- (1) These plans consist of our 2006 Stock Plan and our 2001 Stock Plan.
 In connection with the adoption of our 2006 Stock Plan in March 2006, our 2001 Stock Plan was terminated and thereafter no further stock options were granted under the 2001 Plan.
-All outstanding stock options and stock grants granted under the 2001 Plan remained outstanding and subject to their terms and the terms of the 2001 Plan. - (3) Represents shares of common stock available for future issuance under our 2006 Stock Plan.
+All outstanding stock options and stock grants granted under the 2001 Plan remained outstanding and subject to their terms and the terms of the 2001 Plan. - (2) Represents shares of common stock available for future issuance under our 2006 Stock Plan.
 Our 2006 Stock Plan contains an "evergreen provision" which allows for an annual increase in the number of shares available for issuance under the plan on the first day of each of our fiscal years during the period beginning in fiscal year 2008 and ending on the second day of fiscal year 2016.
 The annual increase in the number of shares shall be equal to the lowest of (i) 1,300,000 shares; (ii) 5% of our outstanding shares on the first day of the fiscal year; and (iii) an amount determined by our Board of Directors.
 Under this provision, no annual increase shall be made to the extent that the number of shares of common stock available for issuance under the 2006 Stock Plan and all other employee or director stock plans would exceed 25% of our outstanding shares on the first day of the applicable fiscal year.
-Does not include 1,300,000 shares available for issuance under our 2006 Stock Plan that were added pursuant to this evergreen provision on January 1, 2009.
+On January 1, 2010, the number of shares of common stock authorized for issuance under the 2006 Stock Plan was automatically increased by 1,300,000 shares pursuant to this evergreen provision, however, in February 2010, our Board of Directors determined to decrease the number of shares available under the 2006 Stock Plan by 1,300,000 shares.